Wave, Particle, or a Third Possibility?: Abstract

 \section{Abstract}

-The theory of discrete extension, introduced here, demonstrates that various results from elementary, non-relativistic quantum mechanics can be obtained without recourse to eigenvalue problems, operators, or state vectors in Hilbert space.
-Using a mathematical structure similar to that of Newtonian mechanics, the theory generates correct, quasi-discrete values of action increments and energy levels for bound states of quantum-level systems.
+This paper presents an alternative quantum theory, the \emph{Theory of Discrete Extension}, which avoids many of the conceptual problems of standard quantum mechanics.
+It is a deterministic, dynamic collapse theory with a well-defined primitive ontology.

+In place of the dual, classical concepts of wave and particle, the unitary, non-classical concept of a \emph{discretely extended object} emerges directly from the theory's dynamic equations as a primitive ontology.
+Because this ontology is unitary, the theory avoids the dilemmas of wave-particle dualism and complementarity.

+Furthermore, the theory's dynamic equations generate correct, quasi-discrete values of action increments and energy levels without recourse to the operator formalism and eigenvalue postulate of standard quantum mechanics.
 Quantization of the harmonic oscillator provides a simple illustration.

-Like Newtonian mechanics the theory provides intuitive conceptualizations for basic entities and kinematics.
-However, in place of the classical concepts of particle and field, the non-classical, unitary concept of a \emph{discretely extended object} emerges from the theory as an alternative characterization of the nature of quantum-level entities.
-Because such an object is well-defined and unitary, the theory avoids the dilemmas of wave-particle dualism and complementarity.

-The theory offers insight into the nature of a number of quantum effects such as the zero-point energy of a harmonic oscillator.
-It also makes a number of testable predictions that distinguish it from standard quantum theory and from Bohmian mechanics.
+The theory provides insight into the nature of a number of quantum effects such as the zero-point energy of the harmonic oscillator.
+It also makes a number of predictions that distinguish it from standard quantum mechanics and from Bohmian mechanics.